 Welcome to Costa Rica!
 After passing through immigration and customs, you will now travel to your first destination, Puerto Viejo de Talamanca to have a few days at the beach.

 **If your flight lands in the late afternoon or after 6 PM, you will have to stay a night in San Jose to catch the bus the next morning.
-There are plenty of budget hotels in San Jose near the bus terminal and near SJO Airport.
+There are plenty of hotels in San Jose near the bus terminal and near SJO Airport.
 To get from SJO Airport to your hotel, the best option is Uber.**

 Where to Stay in Puerto Viejo

-Without a car, it’s best to stay in Puerto Viejo town or Playa Cocles as you will be close to everything.
 Then you can rent a bike or scooter to get around.
-If you have a car, you can venture out further to the communities of Playa Negra, Playa Chiquita or Punta Uva.
+If you want to rent a car for your days in Puerto Viejo, you can venture out further to the communities of Playa Negra, Playa Chiquita or Punta Uva.

 Budget <~$50 USD